-Academic support grants are available to assist you with costs associated with your study such as conference attendance, travel, books, and printing.
+Academic support grants are available to assist you with costs associated with your study such as conference attendance, travel, and registration fees.
 We will typically award undergraduates a maximum of £390 per year over the course of a degree.
+Complete this form.

 Such awards are made to second, third or fourth year undergraduates by the Governing Body in Michaelmas Term.
 Each award is for the current academic year only, but may be renewed for continued good academic performance.
 Excellent performance in University examinations and /or College collections during the first or second year of undergraduate study in Oxford may be recognised by the award of an Exhibition to the value of £150 or a Junior Scholarship to the value of £300.
 At the end of the second year of study in Oxford (which for a student spending the second year abroad would be the third year of study), any student previously awarded an Exhibition or a Junior Scholarship may be awarded a Scholarship to the value of £450 for sustained academic excellence.
 Any undergraduate who holds one of these awards may wear a scholar’s gown, the cost of which will be reimbursed by the College on proof of purchase.

 Up to 12 such prizes (with a value of £100 each) are awarded annually to undergraduate and graduate Junior Members in recognition of non-academic contributions to the life of the College, subject to at least satisfactory academic performance.
 Nominations may be made by any member of the College no later than Friday of 4th week of Trinity Term, and the nomination process allows for self-nomination.